benmprojects/NodeRedUiAlarm/README.md

-# Node Red UI Alarm Panel - By Manzn
+# Node Red UI Alarm Panel - By Manzn with additions from Benmprojects

 ## Disclaimer
 The repo is built on the code from Manzn.
 I have only made very minor changes and converted code to English.